linnarsson-lab/loom-viewer/docs/loom_db_interaction.md

 					row_attrs/
 					h5 and images...

+Or maybe like this (Sten):

+	loom_repo/
+		new_attributes/  # User exported new cell attributes - see below public/   # Nightly updates when new data or cell attributes are available proj_ALL/
+			proj_midbrain/
+			proj_cortex/

+		gioele/  # A project is only updated when requested by Gioele public/
+				proj_midbrain/
+			private/

+	Inside a project dir:
+				proj_def.xml  		# Current definition, only needed in common public directory 20160113.loom 		# File in HDF5 format with the following content:
+					/matrix		# The main data matrix with genes in rows and cells in columns /proj_def.xml  	# Definition used for this build /col_attrs/	# Column attributes as either float32 or string CellID	# One attribute has to be cell-id ("1772-099-183_A01") /row_attrs/
+					/tiles/
+						Precomputed images...
+				20160111.loom 		# Previous file version
+				20160102.loom 		# Even older file version

 A user can create a new attribute in the loom browser and decide to export it to the database.
 Attributes are never replaced.
 If exporting with an existing name, a new version number may be attached.